y-z-zhang/net-sync-sym/README.md

 # Finest simultaneous block diagonalization of multiple matrices

 This is the Matlab code accompanying the paper: Y. Zhang and A. E. Motter, _Symmetry-independent stability analysis of synchronization patterns_, [SIAM Rev., 62 817–836 (2020)](https://doi.org/10.1137/19M127358X).
+A related algorithm (implemented in Python) can be found [here](https://github.com/y-z-zhang/SBD).

 It includes:
 1. sbd_fast.m

-  Implementation of the SBD algorithm (Algorithm 1 in the paper), which finds a finest simultaneous block diagonalization of any given set of symmetric matrices.
+  Implementation of the SBD algorithm (Algorithm 1 in the paper), which finds the finest simultaneous block diagonalization of any given set of symmetric matrices.
+The algorithm works by sequentially exploring invariant subspaces under matrix multiplication.

 2. examples.m